 You can use the Arithmophone as a MIDI controller for hardware and software instruments.
-This does come with some caveats: it works using Web Midi, which is unfortunately not supported on all browsers and devices.
-To make the most of it, you will also need a touchscreen device that is at least tablet-sized, which further limits your options.
-However, it works great for me on my Microsoft Surface tablet, running both the Arithmophone and the DAW/plugin it controls to provide a fully self-contained instrument.
+This does come with some caveats: it works using Web Midi, which only some browsers and devices support.
+To make the most of it, you will also need a touchscreen device that is at least tablet-sized.
+I use a Microsoft Surface tablet myself and there it works great, running both the Arithmophone and the DAW/plugin it controls to provide a fully self-contained instrument.
 You should be able to get it working on other touchscreen devices that run Windows and potentially on Android / Chrome OS as well, although I haven’t been able to test this.
 It also works fine on a regular Mac or Windows computer.
-Without the touch screen you lose much of the immediacy but it can still be useful for sequencing.
-Here is how to get it up and running:
+Without the touch screen you lose much of the immediacy but it can still be useful for sequencing and general experimentation.
+Here is how to get the Arithmophone MIDI up and running in 5 easy steps:

-Browsers that support Web Midi include Chrome, Edge and Opera.
-It is not supported in Safari and Firefox.
+You will need to use a browsers that support Web Midi.
+I got the best experience using Opera, but any chromium-based browser should work (this includes Chrome and Edge).
+Web Midi is not supported in Safari and Firefox.
 It is also not supported on iOS/iPad OS (regardless of the browser you use).
 So unfortunately, MIDI is not an option on iPhones and iPads at the moment.
-Of course, you can still play the regular Arithmophone web app on these devices.
+You can still play the regular Arithmophone web app on these devices though.

-By default, the first available MIDI output will be selected and MIDI channel 1 will be used.
-You can change this in the settings menu (open with button in top right corner).
+Your browser will need to “see” at least one MIDI output.
+If you have more than one MIDI connection, that’s fine.
+You can select which one you want to use from the settings within the Arithmophone.
+If you have connected a hardware MIDI interface (or an audio interface with MIDI) to your computer, it should show up automatically.
 If you want to send MIDI from the Arithmophone to a DAW or other app, you may need to create a virtual port first.
 On Mac OS, this is done by opening the audio midi setup, then opening a midi studio window and activating IAC Driver.
 On Windows, you can achieve this by installing an app like Loop Midi.